getcarina/feedback/README.md

 1. [Joining us in IRC at #carina on Freenode](http://webchat.freenode.net/?channels=carina)
 1. [Searching for a similar existing issue](https://github.com/getcarina/carina-bugs/issues)
 1. [Filing an issue](https://github.com/getcarina/carina-bugs/issues/new)

+For bugs related to the website or documentation go to https://github.com/getcarina/getcarina.com/issues